Babalon921/AMT5005MX2/README.md

 ## _Classit.py -

-This a simple gui, that takes the model dict and uses the trained model to predict the class of the sample. (with a higher dataset this gets quite good at predicting).
+This is a simple gui, that takes the model dict and uses the trained model to predict the class of the sample. (with a higher dataset this gets quite good at predicting).
 Uses GUI and adds a graph for extra clarification.

 ## SIMPLE LAYOUT